 - The Cobra has, in addition to regular shells, guided shells as it's Special Weapon.
 When fired, you actually take control of the shell.
 Great for precision bombing.

 - Butt Monkey: The cameraman.
 Poor guy even loses an arm after taking a direct hit from a stray rocket.

 - Expy: The Copperhead looks an awful lot like the Mammoth Tank.
 The only feature it doesn't have is quad tracks.

 - Fragile Speedster: Hover Tanks.
-They are very fast and can easily wreck havoc if you go on running around shooting.
-However, their Single Shields deplete much quicker than Quad Shields and the tanks themselves have paper thin armor.
-Armored Cars (with the exception of the Fang) come in close, being fast and fragile but their Quad Shields ensure higher survivability.
-Even then, their shields are weaker than those used by Hover Tanks.
+They are very fast and can easily wreak havoc if you go on running around shooting.
+However, their Single Shields deplete much more quickly than Quad Shields and the tanks themselves have paper thin armor.

 - Hover Tank: Three of the prototypes.
 They are notably the game's resident Fragile Speedster.
 Save for Storm's tank.

 - Lethal Joke Character: The Phython.
 For something thats supposed to be a Super Prototype, its nothing more than a jacked up Chevrolet Blazer with a small turret mounted on it.
 Should be easy target right?
 Well, its very fast, has very strong shields to compensate for poor armor and a Special Weapon that will blow damn near everything up in one or two hits.

 - Lightning Bruiser: The Fang.
 This APC-turned-anti-tank platform is as heavily armored as the Copperhead and is still capable of reaching immense speeds just like other Armored Cars.
 Its only weakness is it's lack of shields.